 The cause of eosinophilic fasciitis is unknown.
 In people with this condition, white blood cells called eosinophils, build up in the muscles and tissues.
 Eosinophils are linked to allergic reactions.
 The syndrome is more common in people ages 30 to 60.

 Tests that may be done include:

-Treatment with corticosteroids and other immune-suppressing medications relieves symptoms, especially when started early in the disease.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help relieve symptoms.
+Corticosteroids and other immune-suppressing medicines are used to relieve symptoms.
+These medicines are more effective when started early in the disease.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may also help reduce symptoms.

 There is no known prevention.